semgrep/semgrep-docs/docs/release-notes/october-2024.md

 - Supply Chain now provides reachability analysis for Kotlin, including support for Gradle and Maven.
 - Improved support and flexibility to Python dependency parsing (public beta):
   - Semgrep now finds non-standard `requirements.txt` names and parses them for dependencies.
-  - Semgrep parses lockfiles in a `requirements` folder.
+  - Semgrep parses lockfiles in a `/requirements` folder.
 - `cargo.lock` parser can now associate dependencies with lockfile line numbers.

 ### Changed

 - Improvements to the **Advisories** page UI. <!-- 16657 -->
-- **Dependency search**: The **Ecosystem** filter has been replaced by a **Language** filter.
+- **Dependency search**: the **Ecosystem** filter has been replaced by a **Language** filter.
 Several languages can share the same ecosystem, such as Java and Kotlin both using Maven.
 For accurate filtering, the **Dependencies** page now uses a **Language** filter so that you can view that language's packages from any ecosystem supported by Semgrep for that language.

 ### Fixed